collective/collective.ifttt/docs/Trigger_IFTTT_Action.rst

 .. image:: _static/images/Trigger_IFTTT_Action/select_action.png

 - From the “Add IFTTT Trigger” page, fill out the form:
-- For the “IFTTT applet name” enter: the IFTTT applet which you want to trigger.
+- For the “IFTTT event name” enter: the IFTTT event which you want to trigger.
 - Choose the 3rd payload from available options (values of which will be dynamically fetched from the content which trigger this action) :